-Australian boccia athlete Daniel Michel has missed out on a place in the finals at the Boccia World Open in Columbia, after suffering a loss in his round 16 game to Spain’s Wafid Boucherit.
+Australian boccia athlete Daniel Michel has missed out on a place in the finals at the 2015 BISFed Boccia World Open in Santiago de Cali, Colombia, after suffering a loss in his round 16 game to Spain’s Wafid Boucherit.

-Michel used his 1.7m short Jack in the First End, but Boucherit came in with ease to remove the first ball.
-The Spaniard demonstrated the ability to place blocking balls effectively to protect the ball that he would later drive in to hold the Jack.
+Michel used his 1.7m short jack in the first end, but Boucherit came in with ease to remove the first ball.
+The Spaniard demonstrated his ability to place blocking balls effectively to protect the ball that he would later drive in to hold the jack.

 “Dan has secured some good world ranking points to stay within range of his main rivals to win the remaining qualification slots for Rio 2016, which was the main aim coming into the competition,” he said.

-“His next tournament will be the Individual World Cup in Beijing this March, which is the last and most valuable qualifying tournament for this Paralympic cycle.”
+“His next tournament will be the 2016 BISFed Boccia World Individual Championships in Beijing this March, which is the last and most valuable qualifying tournament for this Paralympic cycle.”

-Currently number 25 in the world, the 19-year-old has been hailed as Australia’s best chance to qualify for the Rio 2016 Paralympic Games, and if he succeeds, will be the first since Sydney 2000.
+Currently ranked world No. 25, the 19-year-old has been hailed as Australia’s best chance in boccia to qualify for Rio 2016, and if he succeeds, will be the first since the Sydney 2000 Paralympic Games.

 By APC Media